edikdeisling/HAI3/openspec/changes/add-global-api-plugins/spec.md

 ## Problem Statement

 The HAI3 API layer needs a flexible plugin architecture that allows cross-cutting concerns (logging, authentication, mocking, telemetry) to be applied across API services.
-The current implementation has revealed three architectural violations that must be corrected:
+The current implementation has revealed architectural issues that require a new approach:

-1. **SSE Protocol has direct knowledge of MockPlugin** - Violates Open/Closed Principle (OCP) and Dependency Inversion Principle (DIP)
-2. **MockPlugin is designed for global registration** - Violates vertical slice architecture principles for screensets
-3. **Type safety shortcuts** - ESLint exceptions may have been used instead of proper typing
+1. **Protocol-specific concerns mixed with generic plugin system** - REST and SSE have fundamentally different request/response models
+2. **MockPlugin trying to be protocol-agnostic** - Leads to complex logic and unclear responsibilities
+3. **Centralized plugin registry** - Makes protocol-level customization difficult

+**Corrective Update (Post-Implementation Review):**
+Based on implementation review, the architecture is being refactored to a protocol-specific plugin model where each protocol manages its own plugin type and mocking stays in plugins but is protocol-aware.

 ## User-Facing Behavior

-### Plugin Registration
+### Protocol-Level Plugin Registration
+- **Global**: `RestProtocol.globalPlugins.add(...)` applies to all REST services
-- Global plugins registered via `apiRegistry.plugins.add()` apply to all services
+- **Global**: `SseProtocol.globalPlugins.add(...)` applies to all SSE services
-- Service-level plugins registered via `service.plugins.add()` apply only to that service
-- Services can exclude global plugins via `service.plugins.exclude(PluginClass)`
+- **Instance**: `restProtocol.plugins.add(...)` for service-specific plugins
+- Type-safe: Each protocol only accepts its own plugin type

 ### Mock Mode
-- Mocking is handled by MockPlugin instances registered per-service or per-screenset
-- Screensets can register their own services with their own MockPlugin configurations
+- **REST**: `RestMockPlugin` returns fake responses via `{ shortCircuit: RestResponseContext }`
+- **SSE**: `SseMockPlugin` returns fake EventSource via `{ shortCircuit: EventSourceLike }`
-- No global mock coordination is required - each service is self-contained
+- Each mock plugin is honest about what it does - no cross-protocol logic
+- Per-service mocking remains the preferred pattern for vertical slice compliance

 ### Short-Circuit Pattern
+- Protocol-specific short-circuit types prevent type confusion
+- REST: `{ shortCircuit: RestResponseContext }` - returns response data
-- Any plugin can short-circuit a request by returning `{ shortCircuit: ApiResponseContext }`
+- SSE: `{ shortCircuit: EventSourceLike }` - returns mock event source
-- Protocols execute the plugin chain generically without knowing specific plugin types
-- The short-circuit pattern works uniformly for all plugins, not just MockPlugin
+- Type guards: `isRestShortCircuit()`, `isSseShortCircuit()`

 ## Non-Goals